Major differences between NoSQL and SQL Databases

 There are various SQL and NoSQL databases used in today’s world.
-SQL databases are the conventional type of databases which uses tabular relational model for the representation of data and its relationship.
-NoSQL is the new type of database.
-It provides a mechanism for storage and data retrieval other than tabular relations model used in a relational database.
+SQL databases are the conventional type of databases that uses a tabular relational model for the representation of data and its relationship.
+NoSQL is a new type of database.
+It provides a mechanism for storage and data retrieval other than the model of the tabular relation used in a relational database.

 Here is a list of the differences between NoSQL and SQL: -

-- SQL databases are also termed as Relational Database Management System (RDBMS).
-Whereas, NoSQL is termed as Non-Relational Database Management System or Distributed Database Management System.
+- SQL databases are also termed as Relational Database Management Systems (RDBMS).
+Whereas, NoSQL is termed a Non-Relational Database Management System or Distributed Database Management System.

 - Static or fixed or predefined schema is present in SQL databases.
 Whereas, a dynamic schema is present in NoSQL databases.